hahahafeifeifei/1KCP-analysis/README.md

 ## Description

-The analysis workflow are organized into the following directories:
+The analysis scripts are organized into the following directories:

 - [01_Assembly](01_Assembly/README.md): Perform diploid genome assembly, annotation, and quality assessment for each sample.